vtxnetd and vtxnet2 programs

 By default, the -k option is included on the command line in the start-up file.
 This option encrypts both the database username and password and the host username and password being sent across the wire.

-We strongly recommend that you change the n value because the default setting is common knowledge and is not secure.
+We strongly recommend that you change the n value because the default setting is widely-known and therefore is not secure.